Jump to accessibility statement Skip to content

 10. You'll receive generous holidays

 Undoubtedly, one of the most attractive incentives when considering a teaching career is the generous holiday allowance you’ll receive, particularly if you're a parent or are planning to be a parent yourself.
 It’s no secret that teachers benefit from a term-time working schedule with extended leave during the school summer holidays.
-It’s important to remember that as a teacher, you’ll spend a portion of this time preparing and drafting lessons for the upcoming year – but you’ll also have plenty of time to enjoy a well-earned break!
+It’s important to remember that as a primary teacher, you’ll spend a portion of this time preparing and drafting lessons for the upcoming year – but you’ll also have plenty of time to enjoy a well-earned break!

 Have we convinced you that becoming a primary school teacher is a fantastic career choice?
 Find out more about our Teacher Training and Education courses.